shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/index.rst

    by Stéphane Haussler

-In this series of articles, I present what I refer to as the Cartan-Hodge formalism.
-The formalism brings together notions and notations into a common framework that can be used to perform calculations and highlight symmetries.
-Practical calculations can be perfomed following clear rules, with each step written in a compact and intellegible manner.
+In this serie of articles, I introduce the Cartan-Hodge formalism, which amalgamates various notions and notations into a unified framework for performing calculations and illuminating symmetries.
+Practical computations follow clear and concise rules, with each step presented in a compact and comprehensible manner.

-The formalism is closely related to tensor Calculus as well as differential forms.
-The notation specifies the Abstract Index Notation (Ricci caculus).
-The musical flat :math:`♭` and sharp :math:`♯` operators transform vectors to covectors and vice versa.
-Hodge duality plays a central role, bringing tensors from one space to the dual complement.
-Finally, I introduce the free matrix notation to simplify calculations, and often permit to fall back to matrix multiplication in a straightforward manner.
+This formalism closely intertwines with tensor calculus and differential forms.
+The notation extends the Abstract Index Notation (Ricci calculus) with explicit tensor basis.
+The musical flat (:math:`♭`) and sharp (:math:`♯`) operators convert vectors to covectors and vice versa.
+Hodge duality assumes a central role, transitioning tensors between spaces and their dual complements.
+Additionally, I introduce the free matrix notation to streamline calculations, often allowing a straightforward return to matrix multiplication.

-I assume the reader posses strong knowledge of vector and tensor calculus, as well as working knowledge of differential forms.
+I assume the reader possesses a solid understanding of vector and tensor calculus, as well as a working familiarity with differential forms

 .. toctree::
    :maxdepth: 2